Package 'coconots'

 Value

 an object of class cocoPit.
-It contains the The probability integral transform values, its p-values and information on the model specifications.
+It contains the probability integral transform values, p-value of the chi-square goodness of fit test and information on the model specifications.

 Author(s)